Are Two Heads the Same as One? Identifying Disparate Treatment in Fair Neural Networks: Explicit Group Awareness for Enforcing Demographic Parity

-To find coefficients $a_1$ and $a_2$ such that the predictions of the thresholding rule $\indic(F(x) > 0)$ are fair and maximally accurate, we perform a grid search on validation data and select the most accurate classifier that matches a given demographic disparity.
-We compare our approach to \citet{lipton2018} who's similar approach provided optimal per-group thresholds but requires explicit knowledge of the protected attributes at test time.

-If the group classifier~$g$ is perfect, our approach and Lipton's coincide.
-If $g$ does not predict the protected attribute well, the classifier that our procedure yields can perform only worse than the one obtained from the approach of \cite{lipton2018} (at best, the two classifiers are the same; cf. Theorem~4 in their paper).
+We compare our approach to \citet{lipton2018} who's similar approach provides optimal per-group thresholds, but requires explicit knowledge of the protected attributes at test time.
+If the group classifier~$g$ is perfect, our approach and Lipton's approach coincide.
+If $g$ does not predict the protected attribute well, our procedure can only perform worse than Lipton's (cf. Theorem~4 in their paper).
 In our computer vision setting, however, the accuracy of predicting the protected attribute is typically very high (e.g., on \textsc{Male} from CelebA, we achieve an accuracy of around $98\%$), and, as we show, the performance of our approach is very close to that of \cite{lipton2018}.

-\paragraph{Experimental Setup.} We train the regularizer approach with the same range of $12$ parameter values as in Section~\ref{sec:implicit_awareness}.
-Since the computational cost of training $12$ models is much higher than training one model of our two head approach or one unconstrained model for Lipton, we compute solutions with our grid search or Lipton's greedy search for $20$ equidistant fairness constraints between perfect fairness and the fairness of the unconstrained classifier.

-\paragraph{Results.} Figure~\ref{fig:fairness_vs_accuracy} compares the accuracy-fairness trade-off of our approach, the regularizer approach and~\citet{lipton2018} for a range of fairness parameters.
-All three methods offer similar accuracy for a particular choice of demographic disparity.
-However, for the regularized model, it is difficult to control this trade-off or to find extremely fair solutions.
-In contrast, our approach and \cite{lipton2018} allow easy selection of a model with a particular demographic disparity.
-While the performance of our approach and~\cite{lipton2018} is similar, we do not require the protected attribute at test time.

-Table~\ref{tab:two_heads_comparison} reports the accuracy obtained under strict fairness constraints.
-In the first block of rows, we require the minimum fairness improvement compared to the unconstrained classifier to be $50$\%, that is we want, in absolute value, the DDP to be at most half of the DDP of the unconstrained classifier.
-For all methods, we choose the most accurate model among the models that are fair enough.
-In the second block, we want the DDP to be at most $20$\% of the DDP of the unconstrained model.
-With respect to the accuracy-fairness trade-off all methods perform comparably.
-However, if we require a substantial reduction of unfairness, the regularizer approach and preprocessing often fail to find a valid solution.
-In contrast,~\citet{lipton2018} and our approach, always find sufficiently fair solutions due to their direct search for per-group thresholds.

 \rot{\rotatebox} {\mathbin{\tikz [x=1.9ex,y=1.9ex,line width=.3ex] \draw (0,0) -- (1,1) (0,1) -- (1,0);}}